keithmorris/gulp-nunit-runner/README.md

         // NOTE: This has been superseded by the 'testlist' option above in 3.x.
         runlist: 'TestsToRun.txt',

-        // List of categories to include.
+        // [2.x] List of categories to include.
         include: ['BaseLine', 'Unit'],

-        // List of categories to exclude.
+        // [2.x] List of categories to exclude.
         exclude: ['Database', 'Network'],

+		// [3.x] Test selection expression
+		where: 'cat != critical',

         // Project configuration (e.g.: Debug) to load.
         config: 'Debug',